 A. Almost all health care plans/third party payors including Medicare reimburse for HBO treatments performed on currently accepted disorders by CMS.
 More Info

 A. Please refer to the chambers Operation and Maintenance manual for recommended daily, weekly, monthly, semiannual and annual servicing requirements.
 Annual preventative maintenance is the most effective way to guarantee the proper function of your chamber and reduce the possibility of non-scheduled maintenance and down time later on.
 Perry Baromedical Corporation strongly recommends that all chambers be serviced annually by an approved Perry technician.
-Annual preventative maintenance is the most effective way to ensure the proper function of your chamber and reduce the possibility of non-scheduled maintenance and down-time later on.

 A. The following are acceptable:

 - Detergent in a solution of warm water (not exceeding 120 degree F.).
 The acrylic cylinder should be washed with a clean, soft, lint-free cloth that has been moistened in a solution of water and mild soap, Joy (or) Ivory dish detergent (1:100 water solution).Rinse with a soft, lint-free cloth moistened with clean water.
 Do not allow water or disinfectant liquid to accumulate inside the chamber.
 Never use a dry cloth or abrasive cleaning agents on the acrylic window.

 - Commercial Products approved for cleaning and disinfecting are: